bvk/past/README.md

 ```

 First command compiles and installs the `past` command-line tool, and second
-command configures the backend necessary for browser extension and opens the
+command configures the browser extension backend and opens the chrome web store
-chrome web store URL where users can install the extension.
+URL where users can install the extension.

 USAGE
 -----